 To prevent fires and explosions that, once they occur, have a major impact on the surrounding environment and on business continuity, we invite outside disaster experts to perform emergency response audits when conducting safety audits.

 We verify items such as the storage and handling status of hazardous materials as well as the recovery systems used following a disaster, including natural disasters, and promote the quick identification of disaster risks and the subsequent implementation of preventative measures.
-In fiscal 2020, these audits were performed at six business sites and resulted in 126 warnings.
-Each business site has been making improvements in regard to these warnings.
+In fiscal 2021, these audits were performed at 10 business sites uncovering 273 items.
+Each business site has been making improvements in regard to these items.